-Every time when you’re looking for quick solutions online, it’s very likely that you’re going to search on Google.
-With personal assistants like Siri and Google Assistant on your smartphones, it’s now even more convenient and quick to fire those questions/key phrases and get the right answers just in fractions of second.
+Every time you’re looking for quick solutions online, it’s very likely that you will first search on Google.
+With personal assistants like Siri and Google Assistant on your smartphones, it’s now even more convenient and quick to fire those questions/key phrases and get the right answers in just fractions of a second.
 Isn’t it cool?
 But, do you know that Google tracks your each and every activity and possibly knows everything about you – your likes, dislikes, your current location and even your personal interests?
 And then it’s not a surprise when you see targeted ads on your iPhone / android devices!

 In a digital world where the assurance of your privacy has been reduced to a mere travesty, it’s important to learn how to rein in and play safe.
 In this article, we will learn how to erase your search history and stop Google altogether from tracking your search history, location and everything that you do online!

-Whenever a user interacts with one or more Google products, Google collects a variety of data whether the users are signed-in or not.
+Whenever a user interacts with one or more Google products, Google collects a variety of data whether or not the users are signed in.
 For signed-in users, this data is stored securely at your My Activity dashboard.
 However, for signed-out users, this data is stored temporarily with Google using unique identifiers like information about your web browser, operating system, your Internet Service Provider, your geographic location, your computer/mobile device and so on.
 According to Google, they track your activity like your search terms on Google Search, YouTube, Maps, and even Google Play.
 Google does this to customize your overall experience and make it more relevant and useful for you.

 Here is a short video by Google that explains it all.